VitalKrasilnikau/memcache/README.md

 1. `$ sudo mongod &`
 1. `$ ./main %PORT%`

-Run the following line to start memory cache server custom port and without MongoDB persistence:
+Run the following line to start memory cache server on custom port, with custom number of actors per cache and without MongoDB persistence:

-`$ ./main %PORT% no-db`
+`$ ./main %PORT% no-db %ACTORS_NUMBER%`

 Run the following line to start memory cache server on port 8080 and without MongoDB persistence: